Zelhorst92/1stMileStone-GymSite/README.md

 <a name="wireframes"></a>
 ## Wireframes

-I have made wireframe for the sizes Mobile, Tablet and Desktop.
+I have made wireframes for the sizes Mobile, Tablet and Desktop.
 As per Bootstrap order, from small to large.
+To make the wireframes I have used the program <a href="https://balsamiq.com/wireframes/">Balsamig Wireframes</a>.

-<a href="/wireframes/mobile-wireframe-index">Desktop Wireframe</a>
+* <a href="/wireframes/mobile-wireframe-index">Desktop Wireframe</a>
-<a href="/wireframes/tablet-wireframe-index">Desktop Wireframe</a>
+* <a href="/wireframes/tablet-wireframe-index">Desktop Wireframe</a>
-<a href="/wireframes/desktop-wireframe-index">Desktop Wireframe</a>
+* <a href="/wireframes/desktop-wireframe-index">Desktop Wireframe</a>

 ---
 ---